aerni/statamic-livewire-forms/README.md

 ### Autoloading

 Themes are autoloaded by the handle of a form.
-In the example below, it will try to load the `contact` theme.
-If it doesn't exist, it will fall back to the default theme defined in `config/livewire-forms.php`.
+In the example below, it will try to load the views of the `contact` theme.
+If the theme doesn't exist, it will fall back to the default theme defined in `config/livewire-forms.php`.
+If a single view of the selected theme doesn't exist, it will fall back to the default theme for that particular view.

 ```blade
 {{ livewire:form handle="contact" }}